VitorgsRuffo/Virtual-Memory-Manager/README.md

 # Virtual-Memory-Manager
-This is an operating systems college assignment that aims to implement a program that translates logical to physical addresses.
+This is an operating systems university assignment that aims to implement a program that translates logical to physical addresses.